The cannabidiol, better known as CBD, is a natural substance derived from the hemp (or cannabis) plant, like THC (tetrahydrocannabinol).

 Another study reaches the same conclusion for musculoskeletal pain.

-A recent study points to its ineffectiveness
+A recent study highlights its ineffectiveness

 How to use CBD for pain